 - The first thing is the diagnosis of your teeth once you have revealed that you are having the symptoms mentioned above.
-After diagnosis, the first thing will be the X-ray taking phase in which the dentist will examine the severity of the issue and locate the infection and decay.
+After diagnosis, the first step will be the X-ray taking phase, in which the dentist will examine the severity of the issue and locate the infection and decay.

 - You will be given a local anesthetic.